What to Do With an Old or Expired Credit Card

 Can an expired credit card be charged?

 In most cases, if you try to make a purchase after your credit card’s expiration date, it will be declined.
-Keep in mind, though, that merchants may continue to charge a card after its expiration date if you have it set up for recurring charges.
+Keep in mind, though, that merchants may continue to attempt to charge a card after its expiration date if you have it set up for recurring charges.
 Check with any merchants where you have recurring charges to see how this might affect you.

 Can I cancel a credit card online?